uzh-rpg/rpg_vid2e/README.md

 </p>

-This repository contains code that implements video to events conversion as described in Gehrig et al. CVPR'20.
+This repository contains code that implements video to events conversion as described in Gehrig et al. CVPR'20 and the used dataset.
 The paper can be found [here](http://rpg.ifi.uzh.ch/docs/CVPR20_Gehrig.pdf)

 If you use this code in an academic context, please cite the following work: